-The owner and principal teacher at Waverley Yoga Studio is Sarasvati (Sally) Dawson.
+The principal senior teacher at Waverley Yoga Studio is Sarasvati Sally Dawson.
 Our other teachers have been selected for their dedication, professionalism and capacity to help you to get the most from your practice.
 All our teachers have trained at the Australian College of Classical Yoga (ACCY) and are committed to their journey in yoga.

 See below for more about our authentic lineage of teachers.

 Sarasvati Sally Dawson

 Since 2001 when she obtained her Diploma of Classical Yoga from the Australian College of Classical Yoga, Sarasvati has drawn on her classical and hatha yoga experience as well as her Medical Science background to offer balanced and varied classes that are not only suitable for beginners, but offer some dynamic work and stronger poses for those with more experience.
 Her experience as a yoga teacher and understanding of anatomy and physiology means that she is well able to tailor the practice to suit your individual needs.

 Sarasvati’s ongoing mentoring from her teacher Swami Shantananda and the living lineage of spiritually-attained teachers means that she can also offer real transformative insights to assist you find the true freedom and bliss that yoga offers.